 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

-This program brings nationally recognized Leadership educators to campus and gives students the opportunity to work with them and learn from them over a period of several days.
+This program brings nationally recognized Leadership educators to campus and gives students, faculty, and staff the opportunity to work with them and learn from them over a period of days.

 Dr. Ronald Riggio

 Frostburg State University (FSU) hosted leadership expert Dr. Ronald Riggio on March 7 and 8 for a series of events.
 He served as the scholar in residence for one of the largest interdisciplinary minors at FSU, the Leadership Studies minor, and his visit marked the launch of a leadership competency model that will highlight the university’s efforts to educate and develop leadership internally.
 Developed with his assistance by a Leadership Task Force appointed by FSU President Dr. Jonathan Gibralter, the model, which captures the key indicators of how leadership is taught and developed, will help FSU as an organization to promote something it does well, leadership education and development.